Mission District, San Francisco: 1990s–present

 From the late 1990s through the 2010s, and especially during the dot-com boom, young urban professionals moved into the area.
 It is widely believed that their movement initiated gentrification, raising rent and housing prices.
 A number of Latino American middle-class families as well as artists moved to the Outer Mission area, or out of the city entirely to the suburbs of East Bay and South Bay area.
 Despite rising rent and housing prices, many Mexican and Central American immigrants continue to reside in the Mission, although the neighborhood's high rents and home prices have led to the Latino population dropping by 20% over the decade until 2011.
 However, in 2008 the Mission still had a reputation of being artist-friendly.

-In 2000, the Mission District's Latino population was at 60 percent.
+In 2000, the Mission District's Latino population was at 60%.
 By 2015 it had dropped to 48%; a city-funded research study that year predicted a decline to 31 percent by 2025.
 However, the Mission remains the cultural nexus and epicenter of San Francisco's Mexican/Chicano, and to a lesser extent, the Bay Area's Nicaraguan, Salvadoran and Guatemalan community.
 While Mexican, Salvadoran, and other Latin American businesses are pervasive throughout the neighborhood, residences are not evenly distributed.
 Of the neighborhood's Chicano/Latino residents, most live on the eastern and southern sides.
 The western and northern sides of the neighborhood are more affluent and white.
 As of 2017, the northern part of the Mission, together with the nearby Tenderloin, is home to a Mayan-speaking community, consisting of immigrants who have been arriving since the 1990s from Mexico's Yucatán region.
-Their presence is reflected in the Mayan-language name of In Chan Kaajal Park, opened in 2017 north of 17th Street between Folsom and Shotwell Street.
+Their presence is reflected in the Mayan-language name of In Chan Kaajal Park, opened in 2017 north of 17th Street between Folsom and Shotwell streets.

 Landmarks and features

-Mission Dolores, the eponymous former mission located the far western border of the neighborhood on Dolores Street, continues to operate as a museum and as a California Historical Landmark, while the newer basilica built and opened next to it in 1918 continues to have an active congregation.
+Mission Dolores, the eponymous former mission located at the far western border of the neighborhood on Dolores Street, continues to operate as a museum and as a California Historical Landmark, while the newer basilica built and opened next to it in 1918 continues to have an active congregation.

 Dolores Park (Mission Dolores Park) is the largest park in the neighborhood, and one of the most popular parks in the city.
 Dolores Park is near Mission Dolores.
 Across from Dolores Park is Mission High School, built in 1927 in the Mediterranean Revival style.

 The San Francisco Armory is a castle-like building located at 14th and Mission that was built as an armory for the U.S. Army and California National Guard.
-It served as the Headquarters of the 250th Coast Artillery from 1923 through 1944, and the 49th Infantry, also known as the 49ers, in the Cold War.
-From 2006 to 2018, it was the headquarters of BDSM porn production company Kink.com.
+It served as the headquarters of the 250th Coast Artillery from 1923 through 1944, and of the 49th Infantry, also known as the 49ers, during the Cold War.